How to craft the perfect financial plan for short, medium and long term goals

 - Buying a/another house

-- Have a strong retirement fund
+- Setting up a college fund

 Now that you have categorized your goals, let’s see how you can adopt a goal-based financial planning strategy to accomplish them.